espressif/esp-idf/docs/openocd.rst

 is started and break the system if a panic or unhandled exception is thrown.
 Please see the ``make menuconfig`` menu for more details.

+Normally, under OpenOCD, a board can be reset by entering 'mon reset' or 'mon reset halt' into gdb.
+For the ESP32, these commands work more or less, but have side effects.
+First of all, an OpenOCD reset only resets the CPU cores, not the peripherals, which may lead to undefined behaviour if software assumes the after-reset state of peripherals.
+Secondly, 'mon reset halt' stops before FreeRTOS is initialized.
+OpenOCD assumes (in the default configuration, you can change this by editing esp32.cfg) a running FreeRTOS and may get confused.